ShreyashKore/wonderous_compose/README.md

 ## Outline

-* For navigation, PreCompose library is used.
-This has similar API to the AndroidX navigation library.
+* For navigation, the PreCompose library is used.
+This has a similar API to the AndroidX navigation library.
 * HomeScreen shows the usage of HorizontalPager along with AnimatedVisibility for animating foreground and background elements